DragonRidersUnite/book/src/06-time-attack.md

 {{#include code/chapter_06/01_time_attack/app/main.rb:124:138}}
 ```

-We use the same pattern of creating a `labels` array, pushing in the player's score and the time remaining.
-In order to get the time remaining, we divide it by 60 and round.
+We use the same pattern of creating a `labels` array, pushing in the player's score and the time, in ticks, remaining.
+In order to display the time remaining as seconds, we divide it by 60 and round.
 We do the opposite of what we did when we set the total time in ticks.

-The `alignment_enum` let's us specify that we want the text to be right aligned instead of the default left alignment.
+The `alignment_enum` lets us specify that we want the text to be right-aligned instead of the default left alignment.
 This let's us nicely position our timer in the upper right corner of the game.

 ![gameplay with Time Left reading 10 seconds](./img/c06-timer.jpg)